 Autism & Pitocin

-Evidence that pitocin increases the chances that a baby will develop autism has been presented in major studies published in 2013 in the Journal of the American Medical Association by a team at Duke University and in 2015 in the Journal of Behavioral Brain Research by Weisman and colleagues.
-And, there is very clear evidence from animal studies, that early exposure to oxytocin interferes with both the development of the oxytocin brain system and the social behaviors that depend on it.
+There is very clear evidence from animal studies, that early exposure to oxytocin interferes with both the development of the oxytocin brain system and the social behaviors that depend on it.
+In humans, evidence that pitocin may increase the chances that a baby will develop autism has been presented in major studies published in 2013 in the Journal of the American Medical Association by a team at Duke University and in 2015 in the Journal of Behavioral Brain Research by Weisman and colleagues.
 Here is a PDF of a small study completed at CFN (Rissenberg 2010), which presents a summary of the argument and references to some basic research studies.